Many small companies have a single in-house marketing person or are about to hire their first in-house marketing person.

 What tends to happen more frequently is that specialization is a much more effective way to scale a marketing team.
 Then you need a marketer who puts all of the campaigns together.
 A project manager who organizes everything, and another person who is exceptional at content.

 People will judge a book by the cover.
-For example, Sony lost the race by Apple ten to fifteen years ago in the iPod/mp3 player business.
+For example, Sony lost the race to Apple ten to fifteen years ago in the iPod/mp3 player business.
 Simplicity and design are important.

-Even at the absolute minimum, a small marketing team needs is a marketing coordinator, content creator, and they need the designer and developer.
+Even at the absolute minimum, a small marketing team needs a marketing coordinator, content creator, plus a designer and developer.
 Even design and development are two completely different disciplines.

 Then there are offline marketing projects that small and mid-size companies tend to go after (tradeshows, sponsorships, events, etc.) The more you expect one person to wear ten to twelve different hats, it is impossible for them to keep up.